torbensko/faceapi4-HL2-demo/README.md

 6. Building the mod:

     1. Now to build the mod.
-Open the Game_Episodic.sln file in your src folder (you'll also have a Game_Episodic-2005.sln file, which is the original project file - feel free to delete that file).
-Note: that you may need to migrate this file, depending on your version of Visual Studio.
+Open the Game_Episodic.sln file in your src folder. *You may need to migrate this file, depending on your version of Visual Studio.*

+        You'll also have a Game_Episodic-2005.sln file, which is the original project file - feel free to delete it.

     2. Make sure the system is set to build under Release mode (Build > Configuration Manager > Configuration set to Release)

-    3. Build the system.
+    3. Build the solution (F7).

     4. To run the system under the debug mode, open the 'Client Episodic' properties and navigate to the Debugging settings.
 Change the settings to the